railsuser2014/openobject-doc-book-en/source/book/3/3_7/invoicing.rst

 At the same time it allows people who have more accounting knowledge to keep full control over the accounting entries that are being generated.
 Each value proposed by Open ERP can be modified later if needed.

 Start by manually entering a customer invoice.
-Use  *Financial Management > Invoices > Customer Invoices*  for this.
+Use :menuselection:`Financial Management --> Invoices --> Customer Invoices` for this.

 A new invoice form opens for entering information.